 In recent days, China has conducted military drills and deployed large-scale military assets to the maritime area while at the same time officially celebrating strides made in exploiting disputed energy resources in the fossil fuel-rich sea.
 On May 24, the Chinese survey ship Haiyang Dizhi 9, traversed Vietnam’s Exclusive Economic Zone (EEZ) on its way to survey an area of seabed claimed by both Vietnam and Malaysia.
 In addition, China’s first aircraft carrier and its Type 901 support ship were confirmed to have taken part in a naval drill in the Miyako Strait, the Bashi Channel south of Taiwan, and in the South China Sea.

-In April 2020, two US warships entered contested waters off the Malaysian coast, sharpening the tensions between China and the US, even as the world is in lock down because of the Corona crisis.
+In May, two US warships entered contested waters off the Malaysian coast, sharpening the tensions between China and the US, even as the world was locking down because of the Corona crisis.
 An Australian warship has joined the US navy on the 21st of April to support their surveillance, hereby sending a signal to China that the South China Sea is not for the taking.
 The maritime component BRI that China is envisioning is being blocked in these disputed waters, since the important shipping routes running through this area are still under Japanese, Australian and especially US control.

-Another significant consequence and a likely impactful risk of the COVID-19 crisis is rising antagonism towards Taiwan from China, as Tsai Ing-Wen is increasing Taiwan’s global diplomatic presence by donating millions of masks and other medical gear to the West.
+Another significant consequence and a likely impactful risk of the COVID-19 crisis is rising antagonism towards Taiwan from China, as Tsai Ing-Wen last year increased Taiwan’s global diplomatic presence by donating millions of masks and other medical gear to the West.

 Chinese officials are accusing Taiwan of “making reckless political manoeuvres” in participation in global organizations, and are threatening with various economic punishments, which could include restricted trade from the PRC.
 Such restrictions would cost greatly to Taiwan, as Mainland China is an imperative partner in trade.

 It is therefore imperative that Taipei plays its geopolitical cards right.
-After strengthening their relationship with the US early this year through the Taipei Act, signed in March by Donald Trump, Taiwan felt strengthened against what have been called “bullying tactics” by Beijing.
+After strengthening their relationship with the US early in 2020 through the Taipei Act, signed by Donald Trump, Taiwan felt strengthened against what have been called “bullying tactics” by Beijing.

-Earlier this year, Philippine president Rodrigo Duterte’s shocking decision to unilaterally scrap the 1999 Visiting Forces Agreement (VFA) dominated conversations in and on the region.
-However, with the coronavirus pandemic tightening its grip on nations across the world, conventional wisdom would suggest that traditional security considerations will be pushed to the backburner for the foreseeable future.
+In 2020, Philippine president Rodrigo Duterte’s shockingly decided to unilaterally scrap the 1999 Visiting Forces Agreement (VFA) dominated conversations in and on the region.
+However, as the coronavirus pandemic tightened its grip on nations across the world, conventional wisdom would suggest that traditional security considerations will be pushed to the backburner for the foreseeable future.
 The president’s move on the VFA, the heart of the Philippine-US Mutual Defense Treaty, is primarily viewed through the lens of US-China competition.

 Since the VFA provides the legal framework for rotational access and large-scale entry of American troops into the Philippines, its abrogation could render a century old alliance “practically useless.”
 Newly-minted Armed Forces of the Philippines (AFP) chief Gen. Felimon Santos Sr. warned earlier this year that up to half of the more than 300 annual joint military exercises between the two allies could end up on the chopping block.
 With the Pentagon imposing temporary suspension on overseas deployments amid the Covid-19 scare, hundreds of annual joint military exercises between the two allies’ exercises could be affected.